SQUASH AND THE WORLD SQUASH FEDERATION

 The Rules Commission continually monitors the rules of the sport and makes recommendations for change.
 It also provides a very popular on-line Rules answers service to the public at large on interpretation of the rules.

 COURT AND EQUIPMENT SPECIFICATIONS The Technical Committee sets standards for all technical aspects of squash including court construction, rackets, balls, eye protection and clothing.
 It inspects and accredits court components which meet the specifications and works with its partner companies to promote good practice in court construction worldwide.

 ANTI-DOPING The Anti-Doping Commission ensures that squash is fully compliant with the new WADA Code.
 The Commission is responsible for establishing a Registered Testing Pool and an Athletes Whereabouts System for out-of-competition testing.
 It has established a panel of physicians which reviews Therapeutic Use Exemptions (TUE) and calls on specialist Doping Hearing and Review Panels when required.

 MEDICAL The Medical Commission generates positive guidelines for all medical aspects of playing and training for squash.
 It identifies and gives medical advice on topics such as eye protection, heart health, injury prevention and injury management.

-ETHICS AND DISCIPLINARY MATTERS The WSF has recently established an independent Ethics Panel at the suggestion of the IOC.
-It also has a well-established Disciplinary Committee supported by an independent Appeals Panel when necessary – fortunately this is called upon very rarely.
+ETHICS AND DISCIPLINARY MATTERS The WSF also has an independent Ethics Panel and a well-established Disciplinary Committee supported by an independent Appeals Panel when necessary – fortunately this is called upon very rarely.

 PROMOTION AND PUBLICITY The WSF delivers an information and publicity service to squash players and the sports media worldwide.
 Press information is circulated regularly through the WSF’s Media Director, who is also responsible for ensuring that up-to-date information on World Championships and other major squash events appears on the WSF website – www.worldsquash.org